Making Breastmilk Jewellery: Part 3 of 4

 Making breastmilk jewellery can be a difficult skill to master and I highly recommend being prepared to devote lots of time, energy and money to this skill.
 Breastmilk artisans were furious at me for spilling these secrets but I’m not sharing anything I didn’t learn myself.
 As much as they would love to blame me for the influx of new artists I can imagine the majority of people reading this were already thinking of, or have begun to learn, the art of preserving breastmilk.
+Remember, this blog is not a “how-to”, it’s a guide to getting started!

 You can find part one of the blog here in Making Breastmilk Jewellery: Part 1 which gives you a list of initial supplies you’ll need for this craft.
 Part two of the blog is here in Making Breastmilk Jewellery: Part 2 which explains some of the ways to preserve milk that do and don’t work.
+Where to go next and details on joing the Facebook Breastmilk and Memorial Jewellery Group is in Making Breastmilk Jewellery: Part 4 here.

 When the use of Optiphen started to become known as “Nikki’s Method” I was so happy to find out that I wasn’t the only one using it.
 However, the methods for adding it can vary.
 Initially I was using a stove but sterilising the equipment made it slow and laborious doing one at a time.
 Other heating devices became part of my trials with tips from other artists.
 So, instead of adding a list here myself I’m going to ask you guys to help be a part of this yourselves.
 Please comment below with the ways you’ve tried heating the milk and what equipment you used, including kitchen and jewellery making!